ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * the `..[<index>]` where `<index>` is an `element-index` selects those descendants of the node that are array elements with the given index.
 * the `..[*]` and `..*` forms select all the descendants of the node.

-In the resultant nodelist:
+The resultant nodelist is ordered as if:

-* nodes occur before their children, and
+* nodes are visited before their children, and
-* nodes of a given array, and descendants of nodes of the given array, occur in array order.
+* nodes of an array are visited in array order.

-Children of an object may occur in any order, since JSON objects are unordered.
+Children of an object may be visited in any order, since JSON objects are unordered.

+Implementations may visit descendants in any way providing the resultant nodelist could have been produced by visiting descendants as above.

 #### Examples
 {: unnumbered}